 Does home insurance cover theft?

 If you have an HO-3 policy — the most common type of homeowners insurance — you have theft insurance.
-It’s one of the named perils that is standard coverage with this type of policy.
+Theft is one of the named perils that is standard coverage with this type of policy.
 Your coverage comes from three of the elements that make up a standard policy.

-Dwelling coverage, also known as Coverage A, is the portion of your policy that pays for damage to your home itself from theft or vandalism.
+Dwelling coverage, also known as Coverage A, is the portion of your policy that pays for damage to your home itself, which includes damage caused by theft or vandalism.
 Someone breaking into your home may damage windows or doors in the process.
-Your dwelling coverage will pay for those repairs after your deductible is applied.
+Your dwelling coverage should pay for those repairs after your deductible is applied.

-However, there may be limits to this coverage, and it is worth a call to your agent to find out if you are adequately covered.
-If your door locks, for example, are custom made or antique, you might benefit from increasing your amount of coverage if possible so that you could replace them with something similar in quality.
+However, there may be limits to this coverage.
+Talking to your agent to ensure you are adequately covered might be a good idea.
+If the locks on your door, for example, are custom or antique, you might benefit from increasing your policy’s coverage amount if possible so that you could replace them with something similar in quality.
+Keep in mind that damages must be over your deductible for insurance to kick in.

 Other structures coverage

-If the damage or theft occurred in a detached structure on your property, other structures coverage should pay for it.
-So if someone broke into your garage, the damage to your garage from the break-in would likely be covered.
-However, other structures coverage usually maxes out at 10% of your home’s insurance value on a standard homeowners policy.
+If the damage or theft occurred in a detached structure on your property, other structures coverage should pay for damage to the building.
+Say someone breaks into your garage.
+In that case, the damage to your garage from the break-in would likely be covered.
+However, other structures coverage usually maxes out at 10% to 20% of your home’s insurance value on a standard homeowners policy.
 So if you’re worried about your garage, shed or fence not being fully repaired as a result of a break-in, you should talk to your insurance agent about potentially increasing your coverage.
-It’s important to remember that if your car is stolen from your garage, your homeowners insurance doesn’t cover it: that would be a job for your auto insurance.

 Personal property coverage

-This may be the most important part of your policy if items are stolen from you because it covers your personal belongings.
-From clothing to electronics, your insurance will pay all or a part of the costs of replacing your property, up to your policy’s limits and taking your deductible into account.
+This may be the most important part of your homeowners policy if items are stolen from you because it covers your personal belongings.
+From clothing to furniture, your personal property insurance is designed to pay the costs of replacing your personal items, up to your policy’s limits and taking your deductible into account.
+If your property was stolen from your car, your car insurance should pay for the damage to your vehicle, but your homeowners insurance could pay for the personal property that was stolen.
+Auto insurance policies do not cover your personal property.

-As we noted above, scheduling your personal property can be beneficial if you own expensive electronics, cameras, furs, jewelry or other items.
-If your hobby involves collecting items such as stamps or coins, or if you have high-value musical equipment, it’s worth talking to your insurance agent about scheduling those items.
+If you have expensive, high-end, collectible or antique items, you may want to consider scheduled personal property coverage.
+Scheduling your personal property can be beneficial if you own expensive electronics, cameras, furs, jewelry or other items.
+If your hobby involves collecting items such as stamps or coins, or if you have high-value musical equipment, talking to your insurance agent about scheduling those items could help ensure you get an adequate claim payout if they are stolen.

-You’ll probably need to have an appraisal of their value to schedule them, but you’ll be able to insure them for the full value if they are stolen or damaged by covered events.
+You’ll probably need to have an appraisal of their value to schedule them, but once you have one, you may be able to insure them for the full value if they are stolen or damaged by covered events.
 One benefit is that scheduling may expand the range of events you are covered for and often includes replacement if you’ve lost them.
 Another benefit: there is usually no deductible.

 Actual cash value vs. replacement cost insurance

-Replacement cost insurance, however, would pay you what was needed to purchase a new laptop of approximately the same quality as the old one.
+Replacement cost insurance, on the other hand, would pay you what was needed to purchase a new laptop of approximately the same quality as the old one.
 So your payout might be $1,000 or more, depending on what it would cost you to purchase a new one.

-Replacement cost insurance, as you might imagine, is more expensive than actual cash value, but it can leave you in far better shape after a home invasion.
+Replacement cost insurance, as you might imagine, is generally more expensive than actual cash value insurance, but it can leave your finances in far better shape after a home invasion.

 How to prevent theft from your home

 Most people will agree that it is better not to have to deal with a theft than to have to deal with the aftermath of one.
-With that in mind, here are some suggestions on how you can burglar-proof your home and give yourself the peace of mind that comes with knowing your family and your belongings are safe.
+With that in mind, here are some suggestions for making your home less appealing to burglars and giving yourself the peace of mind that comes with knowing your family and your belongings are safe.

 - Install deadbolt locks on all doors and reinforce your window locks.